bloominstituteoftechnology/Sprint-Challenge-React-Wars/Answers.md

 1. What are side effects, and how do you sync effects in a React component to changes of certain state or props?

-side effects are anything that affect something outside the scope of its function, and syncing effects are achieved by
+side effects are anything that affect something outside the scope of its function, and syncing effects are achieved by using useEffect which can handle side effects when state changes